At Wheatfields Infants’ and Nursery School we base our teaching of phonics on the Song of Sounds scheme. When learning to read children need to know;

 At every stage children are also introduced to “tricky” words.
 This means words which cannot be sounded out using phonics. (eg the, one, many).

 Guided Reading is the main opportunity in class for teaching reading skills.
 Please read with and to your child every day.
 We encourage you to re-read books and think about the text or story to aid comprehension.
 There will be ideas and ways for you to support reading comprehension in the Reading Response Book.
-Please encourage your child to make a comment, draw a picture about what they have read
+Please encourage your child to make a comment, draw a picture about what they have read.

-Information about Book Band Levels can be found below
+Book Band Levels

 Children need to be able to say a sentence before they write so please do lots of talking and sharing stories with you child.
 Please let the children see you writing and ask them to help eg shopping lists.In school the children will have lots of opportunities to talk about their ideas before recording them.
 We encourage the children to express themselves verbally as this helps structure their ideas.
 We use many forms of recording, not only paper and pens!
 We have a new handwriting policy with a standardised font please can you support your child at home in forming their letters in this way.